September 27, 2020 - The court denied the defendants' motion to dismiss.

-February 17, 2021 - An investor in shares of Jianpu Technology Inc. (NYSE: JT) filed a lawsuit in the U.S. District Court for the Southern District of New York over alleged violations of Federal Securities Laws by Jianpu Technology Inc. in connection with certain allegedly false and misleading statements made between May 29, 2018 and February 16, 2021.
+October 27, 2018 - An investor in shares of Jianpu Technology Inc. (NYSE: JT) filed a lawsuit in the U.S. District Court for the Southern District of New York over alleged violations of Federal Securities Laws by Jianpu Technology Inc. in connection with certain allegedly false and misleading statements made on and/or traceable to the Company’s initial public offering (the “IPO”) on or about November 16, 2017.